gamebacon/LuckyWilliams/readme.md

-# This was my school project with spring boot & mysql database
 ## This project features an online casino including a user system, email confirmation, currency & 3 playable games.

 ### Some preview images